 Do you use Instagram to market your training business?
 If not, you could be missing out on a busy, highly engaged marketing avenue that’s growing at an incredible rate.
-In researching this article, I found the following recent stats about Instagram (Source: DMR – June 2017):
+In researching this article, I found the following recent stats about Instagram:

-- Instagram has 400 million daily active users and 700 million monthly active users
+- The platform has 500 million daily active users and over one billion monthly active users (Source: Backlinko)

-- In fact, 20% of Internet users are active on Instagram
+- In fact, 23.92% of the world’s 4.18 billion mobile Internet users are active on Instagram (Source: Backlinko)

-- There are eight million businesses on Instagram and one million monthly advertisers
+- There are 200 million businesses on Instagram (Source: Omnicore) and two million monthly advertisers (Source: Instagram)

-- 80% of Instagram users follow a business on the platform
+- 90% of users follow a business on the platform (Source: Instagram for Business)

 Setting up your Instagram for Business profile

-If you are new to Instagram, your first step should be to set up your Instagram for Business profile.
+If you are completely new to Instagram, your first step should be to create a profile.